How to Secure MCP Servers in Your Organisation: A Guide for IT Admins

 7. Define a Review and Approval Process for New MCP Servers

 The MCP ecosystem is evolving week by week.
-New servers are published constantly.
-You need a repeatable process for evaluating and onboarding them:
+You need a repeatable process for evaluating and onboarding new servers.

 For servers that pass review, add them to your registry with a documented approval date and reviewer.
 Revisit annually or when significant updates are released.